Community Conduct Guidelines [V 3]

 Connection: When collaborations take place, participants should be able to know who they are working with and should not be denied opportunities to discuss with their peers.

 Credit: Display clear attribution of another’s work.
 When in doubt, ask the original author how they wish to be credited.

 Compensation: Volunteer work should not be coerced or exploited unfairly.
 Do not push unpaid/unappreciated positions onto creatives, especially scheduled work resembling a job.

 Acceptance: Curators should not be draw from a pool of homogeneous people for programming and promotion.
 Furthermore, people of various backgrounds must be free to express themselves without pressure to conform to some arbitrary expectation.

 Access: All should consider how we can make spaces and events as accessible as possible.
 We should also avoid building a culture that indirectly excludes minorities.
-To give examples: Text-based content should be conveyed in readable fonts, sensitive or over-stimulating content should be preceded with warnings, sexual content should be inaccessible to minors, and so on.
+Listen to marginalized groups first in discussions about treating or resolving that marginalization.

 Honesty: Truthfulness is core to a functioning community.
 Deceiving others is unwelcome.